Inverbervie: Governance

 The parliamentary burgh which existed from 1708 to 1950 was a component of the Aberdeen district of burghs of the Parliament of Great Britain from 1708 to 1801 and of the Parliament of the United Kingdom from 1801 to 1832.

 In 1832 Inverbervie became a component of the Montrose district of burghs.

-In 1950 it was merged into the North Angus and Mearns constituency.
-North Angus and Mearns was replaced with new constituencies in 1983.
-With effect from the 2011 Scottish Parliamentary elections, Inverbervie will be back within the Mearns and Angus constituency, following boundary changes.
+In 1950 it was merged into the North Angus and Mearns constituency, served by Conservative politicians.
+North Angus and Mearns was replaced with new constituencies in 1983, and Inverbervie was included within Kincardine and Deeside.

+From 2005, with the re-establishment of the West Aberdeenshire and Kincardine parliamentary constituency, the town has been served by Liberal Democrats (2005-2015), SNP (2015-2017) and Conservative (2017-present) politicians.

+In the Scottish Parliament, the town was first represented by the Lib Dems in the West Aberdeenshire and Kincardine constituency.
+With the adjustment of boundaries in place for the 2011 Scottish Parliamentary elections, Inverbervie has been in the Angus North and Mearns constituency.

-The town, since 2017, has been served by Conservative MP for West Aberdeenshire and Kincardine, Andrew Bowie.
-And, in the Scottish Parliament, the town is served by SNP MSP for Angus North and Mearns, Mairi Gougeon.
+The town, since 2017, has been served by Conservative MP Andrew Bowie.
+And, in the Scottish Parliament, since 2016, the town is served by SNP MSP, Mairi Gougeon.